 Depending upon the task for which the needle is intended, these may vary in composition, shape, length, placement, and size.

-For example, nickel-plated needles glide easily through fabric, but may trigger allergies in some sewists.
+For example, nickel-plated needles glide easily through the fabric but may trigger allergies in some sewists.
 So, if you find yourself with itchy fingers or red eyes after a stitching binge, it may be your needle that’s to blame.

 Gold-plated needles cost more, but they’re hypoallergenic.
 They’re also famous for moving through multiple layers of fabric like a hot knife through butter.
 Some needles feature just a gold-plated eye to help keep costs down while still offering most of the benefits of gold plating.